JohannesGlier/Masterarbeit/README.md

 # React-Infinite-Canvas

 An Infinite Canvas Component for React where you can place your component anywhere on the canvas with zoom in, zoom out and panning functionality.
-It also supports custom components to control the canvas.
+It also supports custom components to control the canvas!

 ![Screen Recording 2024-04-17 at 12 25 16 PM](https://github.com/KarthikAravindR/infinite-canvas/assets/41736896/33c9a983-0b8c-4740-95ab-4172fa9cfe55)